codemod-com/intuita-vscode-extension/README.md

 ## Features

 - **Out-of-the-box Prettier Integration -** Your favorite code transformation engines such as Meta’s JSCodeshift or TS-morph will mess up the formatting.
 Intuita will automatically prettify the changes according to your settings, saving you much time and energy for more exciting features.
-- **Multiple Transformation Engines -** Intuita supports different transformation engines under the hood, including Meta’s, Uber’s, and Semgrep’s - and more to come.
+- **Multiple Transformation Engines -** Intuita supports different transformation engines under the hood, including JSCodeshift and TS-Morph - and more to come.

 ---